fzi-forschungszentrum-informatik/catkin_doc/README.md

 catkin_doc "/path/to/your/package"
 ```
 If updating a previously generated documentation any description altered by hand will not be
 automatically overwritten.
-If Descriptions from code and a previously generated documentation
+If descriptions from code and a previously generated documentation
 differ, the user can choose the correct version.

 ## How to have your docstrings extracted from code
-`catkin_doc` encourages you to document your ROS-Api elements in your source code already.
+`catkin_doc` encourages you to document your ROS-API elements in your source code already.
 For
 example

 ```cpp